 Being environmentally conscious often means acting in obscurity, but not at SUNY Cortland.
-This fall, SUNY Cortland became the first institution in the 64-campus SUNY system to operate all of its facilities — classrooms, residence halls, dining areas, sports facilities … everything — using 100 percent renewable electrical energy.
+The College became the first institution in the 64-campus SUNY system to operate all of its facilities — classrooms, residence halls, dining areas, sports facilities … everything — using 100 percent renewable electrical energy.

 More than 700 new solar panels were installed on campus as part of the commitment, and the College plans to purchase 16 million kilowatt-hours of renewable energy credits a year.
 These efforts build on a long list of sustainability initiatives undertaken by SUNY Cortland and support its new master’s program in sustainable energy systems.